patrickhadlaw/py-mod-sort/README.md

 # py-mod-sort
-Python based sorting algorithm visualization tool
+Sorting algorithm visualization built in python using tkinter

 ## Liscensing